-33. Segment information

-Management has determined the operating segments based on the reports reviewed by the chief operating decision maker which includes a group of executive directors and the chief executive officer who make strategic decisions on resources allocation and performance review of the Group.
+SFRS(I) 8:20, 21 33.
+Segment information SFRS(I) 8:22(b) Management has determined the operating segments based on the reports reviewed by the chief operating decision maker which includes a group of executive directors and the chief executive officer who make strategic decisions on resources allocation and performance review of the Group.
 Management considers the business from both a geographic and business segment perspective.
 Geographically, management manages and monitors the business in these primary geographic areas: Singapore, Thailand, China and Malaysia.
 All these locations are engaged in the manufacturing, distribution and trading of audio systems and speaker products.
 The Group has two reportable segments being: i) customised audio system; and ii) distribution and trading.

-SFRS(I) 8:22(aa)

-The customised audio system segment includes services such as customisation, design and installation of audio systems for its customer.
+SFRS(I) 8:22(aa) The customised audio system segment includes services such as customisation, design and installation of audio systems for its customer.
 The customisation involves designing the layout of the sound system and the products to be used.
 The distribution and trading segment manufactures and sells audio speaker and other audio accessories to other segment, whole-sale distributors and retailers.
 "Other" segment includes the Group's remaining minor trading and investment holding activities which are not included within reportable segments as they are not separately reported to the chief operating decision maker and they contribute minor amounts of revenue to the Group.

-The Group's reportable segments are strategic business units that are organised based on their function and targeted customer groups.
+SFRS(I) 8:22(a) The Group's reportable segments are strategic business units that are organised based on their function and targeted customer groups.
 They are managed separately because each business unit requires different skill sets and marketing strategies.
 Management monitors the operating results of the segments separately for the purposes of making decisions about resources to be allocated and assessing performance.
 Segment performance is evaluated based on operating profit or loss which is similar to the accounting profit or loss.

-SFRS(I) 8:23(h)

-Income taxes are managed on a Group basis.

-SFRS(I) 8:27(b)(c)(d)

-The basis of accounting for transactions between reportable segments are consistent with those applied in the preparation of these financial statements and those material accounting policy information disclosed in respective notes.
+SFRS(I) 8:23(h) Income taxes are managed on a Group basis.
+SFRS(I) 8:27(b)(c)(d) The basis of accounting for transactions between reportable segments are consistent with those applied in the preparation of these financial statements and those material accounting policy information disclosed in respective notes.
 There is no asymmetrical allocation to reportable segments.
 Management evaluates performance on the basis of profit or loss from operations before tax; excluding non-recurring gains and losses and exchange gains or losses.

-SFRS(I) 8:27(e)

-There is no change from prior periods in the measurement methods used to determine reported segment profit or loss1.

-The Group accounts for intersegment sales and transfer as if the sales or transfers were to third parties, which approximate market prices.
+SFRS(I) 8:27(e) There is no change from prior periods in the measurement methods used to determine reported segment profit or loss 1 .
+SFRS(I) 8:27(a) The Group accounts for intersegment sales and transfer as if the sales or transfers were to third parties, which approximate market prices.
 These intersegment transactions are eliminated on consolidation.

-NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2023
+NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2024

-SFRS(I) 8:27(e)

-The Group is not required to restate segment information if there is a change in the measure of profit or loss.
+Commentary SFRS(I) 8:27(e) 1 The Group is not required to restate segment information if there is a change in the measure of profit or loss.
 The Group is however required to disclose the nature of any change from prior periods in the measurement methods used to determine the reported segment profit or loss and the effect, if any, of those changes on the measure of segment profit or loss.

-However, the Group is required to restate their figures if there has been a change in the composition of the segments resulting from changes in the structure of an entity's internal organisation unless the information is not available and the cost to develop it would be excessive.
+SFRS(I) 8:29 However, the Group is required to restate their figures if there has been a change in the composition of the segments resulting from changes in the structure of an entity's internal organisation unless the information is not available and the cost to develop it would be excessive.

-NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2023
+NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2024